An adult living with parents starts a business: what are the implications?

 Duty of care

-Until the child is 21, the parent or carer does have a duty of care (in Dutch).
+So, you are not liable for your adult child.
+But until the child is 21, the parent or carer does have a duty of care (in Dutch).
 The parent must provide shelter, clothing, education, food, and medical assistance if the child gets into financial trouble.

 Consequences for the family home